You’ll lose if Buhari wins, PDP tells S-East govs - Vanguard News Nigeria

 “If they don’t work hard and our party loses, there will be a backlash against them from Ndigbo after the election.
 If Buhari returns,there is no assurance they will win their own elections

-“It will therefore be inimical if they work against Alhaji Atiku Abubarka and Peter Obi ticket.
+“It will therefore be inimical if they work against Alhaji Atiku Abubakar and Peter Obi ticket.

+ALSO READ: Obi, Atiku’s wife urge women to deliver Nigeria from poverty

 “It’s not possible for them to do so.They won’t try it because it will be against them.